Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please refer to Ordinance 24-21 and Ordinance 14-22 for information regarding which classes of Cannabis businesses are permitted in the City of Rahway.

-Please call 732-827-2003 if you wish to speak to someone about the application process or about having a Cannabis Business in Rahway.
+Please email the Department of Administration if you wish to speak to someone about the application process or about having a Cannabis Business in Rahway.

 The City of Rahway does not have a rent control ordinance.